Freelancers and Rishi Sunak’s ‘Winter Economy Plan’

 This means that anyone who started up in the last 18 months won’t be eligible, and even if you started up two years ago, your grant will be calculated on 2018-19 when you were just getting going.

 There will be two additional grants under this system, the first covering November-January 2020.
-This will be capped at 20% (sic) of monthly profits up to a maximum of £1,875 for the whole three months.
-This is £625 per month.
+This will be capped at 40% (sic) of monthly profits up to a maximum of £3,750 for the whole three months.
+This is the equivalent of £1,250 per month.

 The previous two grants were 80% and 70%.
-So 20% is like a kick in the teeth for people who’ve had no other income since March.
+Originally the plan was for grant 3 to be 20% – a kick in the teeth for people who’ve had no other income since March.
+This was upped to 40% on 22 October.

-IPSE, which represents many sole traders calls it “woefully inadequate”.
+IPSE, which represents many sole traders called the original plan “woefully inadequate”.

 The second new grant will cover February-April 2021.
 The government says is will “review the level of the second grant”.